Blake-Dowling/Music-Sentiment-Analysis/README.md

+Overview:
-The goal of this application is to analyze the sentiment of lyrics across various musical genres.
+The goal of this application is to analyze the sentiment of musical lyrics across various musical genres, locations, and times.

+Goals:
+Plot popularity of genres by country over time.
+Plot sentiment of genres by country over time.
+Compare audience reviews with sentiment.
+Cluster genres by sentiment.
+Cluster countries by sentiment.
+Compare different sentiment analysis lexicons and algorithms.

+Current Questions:
+How to visualize data?
+Are there more trends do we want to analyze?
+How to get a representative sample?

+Obstacles:
 The Genius API does not allow selection of random songs by genre, nor is there a genre attribute in the retrieved object.

-Available attributes:
-Genius can only be used for lyrics, basically.
-Tried artist and song objects, and only release date, atrist, lyrics.
-We should get attributes such as country, genre, etc from another source and add to our db.

-Questions for group:
-What trends do we want to analyze?
-Sentiment of single over time?
-Sentiment of all genres over time?
-Cluster artists (all genres) by sentiment?
-Judge artists by user comment/rating sentiment?
-Cluster sentiment by country?
-How do we get a representative population of a genre?
-How should we combine multiple lexicons?
+Therefore, artist, title, country, genre, and date will be retrieved from MetaCritic, while Genius will supply the lyrics.
+Finally, the lyrics are analyzed with AFINN lexicon (and possibly other methods).